-You follow the Utcubamba River, the main artery of the Chachapoyan heartland, first ascending a dramatic canyon then winding up the mountainous valley which leads you to El Chillo, the charming hillside garden hotel which will be your home for the next three nights.
+You follow the Utcubamba River, the main artery of the Chachapoyan heartland, first ascending a dramatic canyon then winding up the mountainous valley which leads you to the town of Chachapoyas.
+Overnight at a Chachapoyas hotel (La Xalca or similar).

-Alternately, you can fly from Lima directly to Chachapoyas (or Jaen):
+*Alternately, you can fly from Lima directly to Jaen.

 Throughout this journey you gaze up at huge cliffs that loom ever closer.
 These limestone formations, laid down in even layers over geological eons, tend to break away in neat collapses, often leaving extensive overhangs and protected ledges beneath them.
 In such places the ancient Chachapoya built the tombs where they buried their noble dead.